Tailored. Integrated. Future-proof.

 🛡 ️ Security and operational aspects:

-• Establishing a holistic business continuity concept with coordinated availability and recovery objectives for the overall architecture
+Establishing a comprehensive business continuity concept with coordinated availability and recovery objectives for the overall architecture

-• Implementing a robust deployment strategy with automation and clear processes for releases and rollbacks
+Implementing a solid deployment strategy with automation and clear processes for releases and rollbacks

 How should companies structure the user acceptance test (UAT) for customized standard software?